-My first brush with Head First PMP happened in the year 2010.
+My first brush with this book happened in the year 2010.
 One of my training partners gave me the book to read.
 I started the book and completed it within a day.
 I just loved the way it was written.
 The book brought back memories of my college days.
 It is a regular subject book that has a flavor of fiction.
 I wish this book should have been published in the year 2005 when I did my PMP certification.

 Let us come to the current day.
-In last few years, I have read and referred to the book a number of times.
-After 2010, a new edition of the book has been published and I have kept myself abreast with the changes.
-I have written this post to do the book review of Head First PMP.
-Let me give you an overview of how the book is written and what are its pros & cons.
+In last few years, I have read and referred to this book a number of times.
+After 2010, a new edition of the book has been published and I have kept myself abreast with the new edition.

 The book is written in a very light and engaging manner.
 The language is easy to understand and lucid.
 Apart from the simple & easy language, the book explains the subject through numerous diagrams, charts, and figures.
-The authors of Head First PMP have written a few other books also.
+The authors of this book have written a few other books also.
 All their books follow the same easy-to-understand theme. if you have studied & liked any of their other books, you would love this book also.

-Unlike many other books on the same subject, you can read Head First PMP without much boredom or exhaustion.
+Unlike many other books on the same subject, you can read this book without much boredom or exhaustion.
 As you read the book, you get instant understanding of the PMP Exam topics.
 Every chapter of the book starts with a small story.
 The authors use this story as the center point for explaining the PMP topics.
 They explain the topics through a series of small examples and anecdotes that are based on the initial story.

 In every chapter, there are small exercises, crosswords and fill-in-the-blanks, that are very useful in remembering the PMP concepts.
 At the end of every chapter there are sample PMP questions that gives the reader a thorough revision of the chapter.